bencu91/API_Demo_GoRest/README.md

 ### CI Environment Check — Sample Reports
 These are real reports generated from the latest CI run.
 Open the HTML one in a browser for the full visual breakdown.

-- [report-ci-check.html](docs/report-ci-check.html) — Human-readable report with pass/fail status, response times, and request details
+- [report-ci-check.html](docs/report-ci-check.html) — HTML report with pass/fail status, response times, and request details
 - [report-ci-check.json](docs/report-ci-check.json) — Raw JSON output from Newman

 ---